ujwalabhishek/s3backup-php/README.md

 - backup.dist.php--This is an example of how to call the backup functions
 - include/
-- -backup.inc.php--All the backup functions are in here
+    - backup.inc.php--All the backup functions are in here
-- -S3.php--This is the library to access Amazon S3
+    - S3.php--This is the library to access Amazon S3

 ## (optional) Daily backup deletion schedule
 A unique feature of this script is the way it will retain (and eventually delete) old backups to conserve space, and yet maintain significant backup history.
 In this method you will have the following full backups: